Pro-Trump protesters push back on stay-at-home orders

 Carol Hefner, who previously served as an Oklahoma co-chair of Trump’s 2016 campaign, was a major organizer of the event.
 Hefner, whose husband is part of the Hefner Energy empire and currently operates a company that makes Argentinian meat sauce, differentiated it from many of the others, characterizing it as a “rally” rather than a protest.

 “We’re not New York.
-Their problems are not out problems,” said Hefner.
+Their problems are not our problems,” Hefner said.
 “We are rallying around our governor and our state to encourage the opening up of our businesses and the restoration of our state in a timely fashion.”

 Other gatherings have links to fringe groups.
 A protest Thursday in the Texas capital of Austin, where protesters chanted “Free Texas” and “Make America Free Again,” was broadcast live by InfoWars TV, part of a company owned by conspiracy theorist and radio host Alex Jones.